 “Treemonisha” was subsequently forgotten until it was rediscovered in 1970 and performed for an entirely new generation.
 Excerpts were performed in 1971 at the New York Public Library for the Performing Arts, but it was the world premiere in 1972 that really brought this amazing work back into the spotlight.
 A joint production of the music department of Morehouse College and the Atlanta Symphony Orchestra, it was directed by the famous African-American dancer Katherine Dunham and conducted by Robert Shaw.
 It was well received by critics and audiences alike.

 Since then, it has been performed by the Houston Grand Opera, the University of Illinois at Urbana-Champaign, and the Paragon Ragtime Orchestra, and throughout Europe including several times in Germany.
-You can hear the Parker Symphony Orchestra perform the Overture from “Treemonisha” on February 25, 2017 at 7:30 PM at the PACE Center in Parker, CO.
-Discover this beautiful and once-forgotten piece for yourself next month.
+The Parker Symphony Orchestra performed the Overture from “Treemonisha” on February 25, 2017.